IdleDude489/Microsystem-Linux/README.md

 # Microsystem-Linux
-Microsystem Linux is an Puppy/Slackware based distro which runs on old computers.
+Microsystem Linux is an Puppy/Slackware based distro which is really lightweight

 ## Data files
 The files on the repo are generated files from the Puppy Remaster tool.
 This could be important or not.